xu4wang/xu4wang.github.io/_includes/about/en.md

 Hi, I am Austin Wang, an entrepreneur, programmer and swimmer.

 I live in Beijing and Shenzhen China.
-My current interests range from low code, no code system, crossborder merchant acquiring and remittance, to SaaS system empowering merchants.
+My current interests range from low code, no code software system, crossborder merchant acquiring, cross border remittance, to SaaS system empowering merchants.
 I'm managing a tech team with engineers located in China, Thailand and Malaysia.

 You can reach me by email.  xu4wang __AT__ gmail.com